wdoyle42/machine-learning-education/scripts/01-intro.md

 ## Measure of accuracy

-We’ll root mean sqaure error (rmse) as our measure of accuracy
+We’ll use root mean sqaure error (rmse) as our measure of accuracy.

 ## Load libraries